mkgin/mkgin.github.io/antenna_tests/beyondoor.md

 as the reflected power has potential to damage more sensitive transmitters.

 Sample #1 could possibly by hand tuned for a better SWR.
 The local suppliers price for this antenna was about 4€ including the 24% VAT.
+It's a reasonable price but if my samples are any indication of the typical measurements, then the datasheet for this model is a little too optimistic.

 [Datasheet](img/BY-2400-05-03-868MHZ.pdf)